So you're interested in becoming an affiliate marketer.

 (More on that later...)

-So I mentioned the process of listing out your big keywords and finding who ranks.
+Earlier I mentioned the process of listing out your big keywords and finding out who currently ranks for them.

 So let's go though it with a keyword, in this case "skateboard lights"